TheodoreHua/ClaimDoneRemover/README.md

 installed, or simply run itself, or you can run it from the command line.
 On Linux, you do this like so: `./main.pyw` or `python main.pyw` on Windows.
 You will see an output after a few seconds.
 Each comment older than your cutoff should be deleted.
-You can then either leave the program running in the background to delete posts while you are transcribing as you reach the cutoff, or you can manually run it every now and then in order to delete in batches.
+You can then either leave the program running in the background to delete posts while you are transcribing as you reach the cutoff, or you can manually run it now and then in order to delete in batches.

 ## Other Instructions